Greaves Hall

 Greaves Hall was a country house on the outskirts of Banks in Lancashire, England, built in a Tudorbethan style for Thomas Talbot Leyland Scarisbrick in 1900.
+It was demolished in 2009, after falling into disrepair.

 History

 Thomas Scarisbrick born in 1874, built Greaves Hall in 1900 on a 124-acre (0.50 km2) site given by his father as a wedding present when he married Josephine Chamberlain of Cleveland, Ohio, USA in 1895.
 The mansion was surrounded by sculptured lawns, gardens with ornamental trees and flowering shrubs.
 The hall had approximately 55 rooms, open areas situated on the ground, first, second and attic floors and a vast basement.
 A porter's lodge by the main entrance, a gardener's lodge, engineer's workshop, laundry and general workshop in mock Tudor style were built in close proximity.

 The Scarisbricks remained at Greaves Hall until after the First World War when they moved to Scarisbrick Hall and sold the estate to a consortium of farmers from Banks.
 The mansion stood empty while the land was cultivated by the consortium.

 On 3 May 1932 the house was leased to Dorothy Glaister Greaves and became Sherbrook Private Girls' School.
 The ballroom was used as the school hall, with dormitories in the attic rooms, the library was re-stocked.
 The gardens were used for sports and leisure with tennis courts and hockey pitches.
 The house and grounds were used by the school until 1938 when it closed.